Anthony R. LaScalea

 tony lascalea

-Anthony R. LaScalea SENIOR COUNSEL
+Anthony R. LaScalea PARTNER

 Anthony R. LaScalea represents companies and individuals in complex litigation in state and federal court in Texas, including products liability, and employment contract disputes, commercial and transportation litigation, premises liability cases.